Capture method — Troll

 Criterion score: 0.75 info

 Indian Ocean stocks are managed by the Indian Ocean Tuna Commission (IOTC).
 Catches of Indian Ocean yellowfin tuna peaked in 2004 at over 500,000 t, dropped to around 250,000 t in 2009 and in recent years have stabilised at around 400,000 t.
 A stock assessment was carried out in 2018, indicating that the stock was overfished and subject to overfishing (spawning biomass, SB was estimated to be at 0.83 SB MSY and fishing mortality, F at 1.2 F MSY).
-There is some uncertainty in these estimates.
 Spawning stock biomass in 2017 was estimated to be 30% of the unfished levels.
-Provisional catch in 2017 was 409,101t - a little above the estimated maximum sustainable yield of 403,000t and higher than the 2013-2017 average of 399,830 t.
+There is some uncertainty in these estimates and a workplan is underway to address these uncertainties, although no new advice could be provided in 2019.

 The stock status has been driven by unsustainable catches of yellowfin tuna taken over the last five years, and the relatively low recruitment levels in recent years.